| What is Chiropractic? |

 The New Zealand Commission Report

-itself "irresistibly and with complete unanimity drawn to the conclusion that modern
+with complete unanimity drawn to the conclusion that modern chiropractic care

 area..."